-As stated, critical and recovery pine marten habitat is being or has been identified.
-The development and evolution of the marten habitat suitability model in recent years has been a useful tool in identifying potential marten habitat and evaluating impacts of harvesting on this habitat and resultant changes to population levels.
-Continued development and refinement of this model will provide more a reliable means of evaluating impacts of harvesting on marten habitat in the future.
-Pine marten is also being evaluated as part of an ongoing biodiversity assessment project (BAP).
-The Forest Service is a cooperative partner in this project and progress is closely monitored.
-There is also ongoing research into a variety of aspects of marten dynamics through the Model Forest, Canadian Forest Service, and University of Maine.
-Recommendations resulting from any of these ongoing initiatives will be incorporated into harvesting prescriptions as required.
+Critical marten habitat has been identified.
+The development and evolution of the marten habitat suitability model in recent years has been a useful tool in identifying potential marten habitat and evaluating potential impacts of harvesting on this habitat and resultant changes to population levels.
+Continued development and refinement of this model will provide a more reliable means of evaluating impacts of harvesting on marten habitat in the future.